All Products

 Motion description

-Describes in detail the motion changes of the effect in the video
+Describes in detail the motion changes that occur during the effect in the video

 Recommended

-countless huge-sized US dollar bills (beige background/dark green pattern) pour down like a torrential rain...
+Countless huge-sized US dollar bills (beige background/dark green patterns) pour down like a torrential rain...

 • What is a trigger word?

 It acts as a "visual anchor".
-Because many complex dynamics (such as a special dance trajectory or an original light and shadow change) are difficult to describe in words, a trigger word instructs the model to generate a specific visual effect when it encounters the word.
+Because many complex dynamics (such as a special dance trajectory or an original light and shadow change) are difficult to describe with words, this word is used to forcibly tell the model: when you see s86b5p, you must generate this specific visual effect.

 • Why use it?

-Model fine-tuning establishes a mapping between "text" and "video features."
-A trigger word binds the "indescribable effect" to a unique word, allowing the model to associate the word with the effect.
+Model fine-tuning establishes a mapping relationship between "text" and "video features."
+The trigger word is what binds the "indescribable effect" to a unique word, allowing the model to lock onto the target.

 The two have different roles and work better together.

-• Motion description: Explains "what is happening in the frame."
-It tells the model the basic physical actions and logic.
-The motion descriptions for multiple samples are usually consistent.
+• Motion description: Responsible for explaining "what is happening in the scene."
+It tells the model the basic physical actions and logic, and the motion descriptions for multiple samples are usually consistent.

-• Trigger word: Explains "what the action specifically looks like."
+• Trigger word: Responsible for explaining "what the action specifically looks like."
 It represents the unique changes and features that words cannot describe.

 How to write good prompts